Office of Extension Programmes

 • Sports

 Service-learning is a teaching and learning approach which integrates meaningful community service with instruction and reflection to enhance learning, teach civic responsibility, and strengthen communities.
-It goes beyond traditional volunteering by emphasizing learning through direct engagement and reflection on the experience.
-MCCians serve & learn through the following SLPS
+It goes beyond traditional volunteering by emphasising learning through direct engagement and reflection on the experience.
+MCCians serve & learn through the following SLPs

 • Chemistry (Aided)- Science Camp for Tribal School Children